KyleAvalani/478homelessdrugs/README.md

 A technical description of the tools and datasets we'll be using.

 ### What will be the format of your final product (Shiny app, HTML page, compiled .Rmd file, etc)?
-We are going to be publishing our report as a Shiny app.
+We are going to be publishing our report as an interactive Shiny app.

 ### Do you anticipate any specific data collection / data management challenges?
-We believe that we've collected enough data to analyze and gain insight from.
+We believe we have collected enough data to analyze and gain insight from.
 If we find ourselves needing more data, it is certainly doable to gather more.

-We anticipate a challenge in combining our datasets into one, cohesive table.
+We anticipate a challenge in combining our datasets into one, cohesive dataframe.

 ### What new technical skills will need to learn in order to complete your project?